SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 squad competition eligibility, are all affected.
 Any withdrawal from a squad will be addressed by the

 Committee on a case by case basis.
-Skaters will be expected to commit by 1st July.
-The synchro season
+Skaters will be expected to commit as soon as squads are released.

 Anti-doping